bkrall36/WB-RoL-Social-Movements/README.md

 In order to complete the analysis, follow these steps:
 1. Open the 'masterscript.R' and run the file.
 Ensure the github_path object is mapped to your computer.
-2. Open the 'Code' folder, then run the R scripts with 'Cleaning' in their title, followed by the R scripts with 'Code' to get the results.
+2. Run the 'Cleaning' R scripts first, then designate which outputs you would like to run by  specifying 1 or 0.

 The output will be stored in the folder 'Outputs,' which will be populated when you run the individuals 'Code' scripts.

 Overview of Input Data:
+VARIABLE NAMES

 Important:
+The RoL ELection Analysis.Rmd script can be ran and knitted to display the entire report.
 ...